mayankmaurya21/browserstack-examples-specflowplus-1/README.md

 ## About the tests in this repository

-  This repository contains the following #{ Selenium test / Cypress / Puppeteer / Other } tests:
+  This repository contains the following #{ Selenium test} tests:

   | Module   | Test name                          | Description |
   | ---   | ---                                   | --- |